10 Foods That Might Be Sabotaging Your Weight Loss Goals

 2) Trail Mix

-I love trail mix!
-And a handful of trail mix seems like the ultimate power snack but in some cases there are nearly 700 calories lurking in just one cup, so tread softly.
-It’s lightweight, tasty, and portable, which makes it an easy grab-and-go, but if weight loss is your goal, simply snacking on nuts and dried fruit is likely to backfire.
+I love me some good trail mix!
+And a handful of trail mix seems like the ultimate power snack, but in some cases there are nearly 700 calories lurking in just one cup, so read those nutrition labels.
+Yes, it’s lightweight, tasty, and portable, which makes it an easy grab-and-go snack, but if weight loss is your goal, portion sizing those snacks and aiming for mixes of mostly unsalted nuts and dried fruit (no sugar added) is going to be your best bet.

 3) Spinach Wraps and Veggie Pastas

-We've been conditioned to think green equals healthy, when in reality, that's not always the case.
+We've been conditioned to think "green equals healthy," when in reality, that's not always the case.
 The allure of green pasta and spinach wraps is undeniable.
 I mean it's made from spinach and other veggies, right?
 The truth is not all wraps and pastas are created equal and many use a bunch of other fillers to make their "healthy" food taste good.
-Which often translates to little or no nutrition.
+Which often translates to little to no nutrition.

-Many veggie wraps are made from white flour and simply add food coloring to make it look the part.
-Which is why when you scroll the nutrition label, spinach is often found way down on the ingredient list.
-These foods prey on our belief that green = better, when the fact is, green is a color just like any other and it's what's in your green that counts!
+Many veggie wraps are made from white flour and simply add food coloring to make them look the part.
+Which is why when you scroll the nutrition label, spinach is will be found way down on the ingredient list.
+These foods prey on our belief that green = better, when the fact is, green is a color just like any other and it's what's in your green that counts.

 5) Couscous